giannoni/mgresume/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Massachusetts Instittue of Technology
+  - name: Massachusetts Institute of Technology
     url: https://www.mit.edu

 # Short bio (displayed in user profile at end of posts)